-- (a) By January 1, 2014, all commercial fertilizer applicators within Hernando County shall have and carry in their possession at all times when applying fertilizer, a limited certification for urban landscape commercial fertilizer application or other approved evidence of certification by the Florida Department of Agriculture and Consumer Services as a commercial applicator per 5E-14.117(18) Florida Administrative Code. - (b) By January 1, 2014, all institutional applicators shall be supervised on site during the application of fertilizer by at least one (1) institutional applicator who shall have and carry in their possession at all times when applying fertilizer, a University of Florida IFAS "Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries" training certificate.
+(a) By January 1, 2014, all commercial fertilizer applicators within Hernando County shall have and carry in their possession at all times when applying fertilizer, a limited certification for urban landscape commercial fertilizer application or other approved evidence of certification by the Florida Department of Agriculture and Consumer Services as a commercial applicator per 5E-14.117(18) Florida Administrative Code.

+(b) By January 1, 2014, all institutional applicators shall be supervised on site during the application of fertilizer by at least one (1) institutional applicator who shall have and carry in their possession at all times when applying fertilizer, a University of Florida IFAS "Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries" training certificate.
+(Ord.
+No. 2013-34, § I, 11-12-13)

-Any institutional applicator that applies fertilizer within the county shall abide by and successfully complete the six-hour training and continuing education requirements in the Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries, offered by the Florida Department of Environmental Protection through the UF/IFAS "Florida-Friendly Landscaping" program.
+Any institutional applicator that applies fertilizer with the county shall abide by and successfully complete the six-hour training and continuing education requirement in the Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries offered by the Florida Department of Environmental Protection through the UF/IFAS "Florida-Friendly Landscaping " program.

-Professional applicators must submit proof of certification to Hernando County to receive an applicator decal and shall affix the decal provided to all vehicles used during fertilizer application.
+nin he Professional applicators must proof of certification to Herna ents r County to receive an applicate and shall affix the decal provi- S, vehicles used during fertilizer application.